Skip to main content

 Membership:

-The four elected officers of the Senate (chair, vice chair/secretary, treasurer and past presiding chair); the four policy committee chairs (Educational Policy, Academic Faculty Affairs, Joint Committee on Student Interests, and Professional Affairs committees); the state senator; and the parliamentarian ex officio shall comprise the membership of the Steering Committee.
+The four elected officers of the Senate (chair, vice chair, treasurer and past presiding chair); the four policy committee chairs (Educational Policy, Academic Faculty Affairs, Joint Committee on Student Interests, and Professional Faculty Affairs committees); the state senator; and the parliamentarian ex officio shall comprise the membership of the Steering Committee.

 Duties:

-1. To receive and prepare agenda items for the Senate and Faculty meetings.
+1. To receive and prepare agenda items for the Senate and faculty meetings.

 3. To identify and initiate proposals for Senate action.